Home Compare CAP.PA vs LDOS

 Capgemini vs Leidos Holdings: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Leidos carrying a narrow edge on growth.
+Leidos holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Capgemini SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CAP.PA: STOXX 600, LDOS: S&P 500).